 The Automotive Adhesive Challenge

 Modern vehicles use adhesives extensively — from windshield installation to interior trim bonding, structural reinforcement, and sensor mounting.
-The diversity of substrates involved (glass, painted steel, aluminum, plastics, rubber, composites) makes adhesive selection complex.
-What bonds glass beautifully may fail on polypropylene bumper material.
+The diversity of substrates involved (glass, painted steel, aluminum, plastics, rubber, composites) makes adhesive selection complex, and what bonds glass beautifully may fail outright on polypropylene bumper material.
+Repairs add a further layer of difficulty: technicians often work in suboptimal conditions, on surfaces that can’t be fully degreased, with limited access and time pressure.

 Key Performance Requirements for Automotive Adhesives